 The property owner would be responsible for the full payment of taxes, after which the City would provide the grant.
-For that period beyond nine or 14 years, as the case may be, the owner would be required to pay the full amount of the taxes with no grant provisions.
+For that period beyond nine or 14 years the owner would be required to pay the full amount of the taxes with no grant provisions.

-iii) A property owner may register their intent to participate in the grant program by filing an application at the time of building permit application.
+- iv) A property owner may register their intent to participate in the grant program by filing an application at the time of building permit application.
 The amount of municipal taxes paid would be determined, and upon completion of the works, the municipal taxes to be paid as a result of the reassessment by the Municipal Property Assessment Corporation (MPAC) would be calculated.
 The difference between the municipal taxes prior to the works being undertaken and the municipal taxes after the completion of the works would be the portion eligible for a grant under this program.
-The grant will be provided on a declining rate basis for a nine or 14 year period with a grant generally equal to 100% of the incremented taxes for the redeveloped property in a year.
+The grant will be provided on a declining rate basis for a nine- or 14-year period with a grant generally equal to 100% of the incremented taxes for the redeveloped property in a year.
 Year 1 is defined as the first full calendar year in which taxes are paid after the project has been completed and reassessed.
 By using the building permit as the "trigger" for establishing participation in the program, the approximate value of the rehabilitation work to be undertaken can also be determined.
 As indicated above, the total value of the grant will not exceed the value of the work done.
 At the building permit stage, the construction value of the project is known, since this is what establishes the cost of the permit.
-In some cases, an audit may be required to confirm the construction value.

-iv) This program would not exempt property owners from an increase in municipal taxes due to a general tax rate increase or in a change in assessment for any other reason after the property has been improved, except by reason of an assessment appeal.
+In some cases, an audit may be required to confirm the construction value. - v) This program would not exempt property owners from an increase in municipal taxes due to a general tax rate increase or in a change in assessment for any other reason after the property has been improved, except by reason of an assessment appeal. - vi) For a condominium development, the Grant shall be retained by the developer subject to City's approval and subject to the following limitations: - 1) The grant cannot be assigned to a purchaser of any condominium unit or to a subsequent purchaser of all of the condominium units; - 2) An approved grant shall expire upon sale of the first condominium unit to a purchaser other than the applicant and the City shall stop issuance of the remaining grant amount; and, - 3) If a developer retains ownership of 100% of the condominium units and provided all other conditions of the program are met, the first rebate will be paid for the calendar year in which 100% of the units were first fully assessed.
+The rebate payable is processed first month of the following year.

-- Any property owner within the target area must apply in writing at the time of making an application(s) for a planning application or building permit approval. - ii) The subject property shall not be in a position of property tax arrears. - iii) Outstanding Work Orders from the City's Fire Services or Building Division and requests to comply shall be addressed prior to grant approval.
+- c) Eligibility Requirements - i) Any property owner within the target area must apply in writing at the time of making an application(s) for a planning application or building permit approval. - ii) The subject property shall not be in a position of property tax arrears. - iii) Outstanding Work Orders from the City's Fire Services or Building Division and requests to comply shall be addressed prior to grant approval. - iv) Ownership is under one entity (individual or corporation).
+If subject proposal is a condominium (ownership structure), developer must retain ownership of 100% of the condominium units.

-4.2.3 Brownfields Tax Assistance Program
+4.2.3 Brownfield Tax Assistance Program